Lockheed Martin C-130J Super Hercules: Operational history

 A Hercules C5 (C-130J) of the Royal Air Force arrives at the 2016 Royal International Air Tattoo (RIAT) in England.

 The Super Hercules has been used extensively by the USAF and USMC in Iraq and Afghanistan.
 Canada has also deployed its CC-130J aircraft to Afghanistan.

-C-130Js from several countries have been deployed in support of the US Operation Odyssey Dawn and NATO's Operation Unified Protector during the 2011 Libyan civil war.
+C-130Js from several countries were deployed in support of the US Operation Odyssey Dawn and NATO's Operation Unified Protector during the 2011 Libyan civil war.

 From the first flight on 5 April 1996 to 30 April 2013, 290 C-130J Super Hercules aircraft operated by 13 nations surpassed 1 million flight hours.

 In January 2013, it was reported that some of Canada's CC-130J transports had counterfeit Chinese microchips in their cockpit displays that were made by an American Lockheed contractor L3 Communications.
 These parts are more likely to fail and result in failures such as blank instrument screens during flight.
 A 14-month investigation by the U.S. Senate Armed Services Committee concluded that counterfeit parts in the Hercules and other American-made military equipment are prone to failure with potentially "catastrophic consequences."
 The U.S. congressional investigation reported the fake Hercules microchips were originally made by the Korean electronics giant Samsung in the 1990s, and more than a decade later, had been recycled, refurbished and remarked to appear genuine by a different supplier from China.
 Samsung later stated that "it is not possible to project the reliability" of the altered parts.
 The U.S. investigation reported that the problems on the Hercules first came to light in 2010 when the instrument panel failed on a U.S. Air Force aircraft during active duty.

 On 20 August 2013, the Indian Air Force performed the highest landing of a C-130J at the Daulat Beg Oldi airstrip in Ladakh at the height of 16614 ft.

 On 5 August 2024, following protests in Bangladesh, the former Prime Minister Sheikh Hasina flew in a Bangladesh Air Force C-130J to Delhi, India to seek asylum.

 In August 2025, the Indian Air Force, from its Northern Secor, deployed five of its Mi-17 helicopters along with a Chinook and C-130J transport aircraft each for the flood relief operations following the Uttarakhand and Kishtwar district flash floods.
 The C-130J aircraft boarded by an NDRF team reached Jammu to supply rescue materials, supplies and trained personnel.
 So far, 50 Army personnel, 21 BSF personnel and over 40 civilians have been rescued by the fleet from regions including Akhnoor, Pathankot and Dera Baba Nanak.
 Additionally, over 750 kg of relief materials were also air dropped into Pathankot as part of the operation.
 Additional helicopters and transport aircraft also remained on standby to join the operations if deemed necessary.